 Saved through Faith: All are forgiven but not all are saved.
-Only when that last sin of unbelief is turned to faith in Jesus Christ does God remove your old sinful nature and replace it with a brand new, clean heart (Ezekiel 36:26; Romans 6:6; Ezekiel 36:26).
+Only when your unbelief is turned to faith in Christ as Savior does God remove your old sinful inner nature and replace it with a brand new, clean heart (Ezekiel 36:26; Romans 6:6).

 Your Life with Christ

-Living by Faith: Your redeemed spirit still "lives" inside the same mortal "house" that you had before you were saved.
+Living by Faith: Your redeemed inner spirit still "lives" inside the same mortal "house" that you had before you were saved.
 Your physical body has not yet been redeemed; it awaits a future redemption (Romans 8:23b).
-Unlike your redeemed and righteous inner spirit, your mortal body is still dead because of sin (Romans 8:10).
+Unlike your new righteous spirit, your outer mortal body is still dead because of sin (Romans 8:10).
 You are spiritual perfection living inside mortal imperfection (2 Corinthians 5:2).
-This is why believers can still sin.
-More importantly, it is the reason why you live by faith.
-In your own human strength, you do not have the capacity to live righteously; but, as you follow in faith the indwelling life of Jesus Christ, He will live out His righteous life in you and do His good works through you.
+This is why you can still sin in your mortal flesh.